Greenwashing: Definition, Impacts and Solutions by LONGTIME

 What are the penalties associated with the durability index?

-At this stage, there is no visibility in the event of a breach of the French Government Index.
+At this stage, there is no visibility in the event of a breach of the French government index.
 However, there is a good chance that the environmental display sanctions will be transposed to the index.

-At present, any failure to comply with the index is punishable by an administrative fine of up to €3,000 for a natural person and €15,000 for a legal entity (cf.Article 3 of the Climate and Resilience Act of August 2021).
+To date, any failure to comply with the index is punishable byan administrative fine of up to €3,000 for an individual and €15,000 for a legal entity (see Article 3 of the Climate and Resilience Act of August 2021).

 These penalties are minimal compared to the competitive advantage that can be gained by displaying an index that is inflated in relation to reality.